vpilo/MMM-Pir/README.md

 If you want a maximum of CPU power, `performance` is the best choice !

 If you want an economy mode of CPU power, `powersave` is the best choice !

+⚠ Governor is not available under windows environement

 ------